awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 After all approved and applicable updates have been installed, with reboots performed as necessary, patch compliance information is generated on an instance and reported back to Patch Manager\.

 **Note**
-If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance is not rebooted after Patch Manager runs\.
+If the `RebootOption` parameter is set to `NoReboot` in the `AWS-RunPatchBaseline` document, the instance isn't rebooted after Patch Manager runs\.
 For more information, see [Parameter name: `RebootOption`](#patch-manager-about-aws-runpatchbaseline-parameters-norebootoption)\.

 For information about viewing patch compliance data, see [About patch compliance](sysman-compliance-about.md#sysman-compliance-monitor-patch)\.